tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/resupply_warehouses.rst

 A common use case for multiple warehouses is to have one central warehouse that resupplies multiple shops, and in this case, each shop is considered a local warehouse.
 When a shop wants to replenish a product, the product is ordered to the central warehouse.
-Odoo allows the user to easily set which warehouse(s) can resupply another warehouse.
+CoquiAPPs allows the user to easily set which warehouse(s) can resupply another warehouse.

 Configuration